Skip to main content

 It’s not always easy, but no one has to handle it alone.

-Sports Teams and Clubs
+Sports and clubs

 Sports teams and clubs are great to help young athletes explore their potential while also nurturing life habits for teamwork, health, and resilience.
 Unfortunately, youth athletics is also a context where peer-on-peer abuse can undermine the benefits of the activity.
 The physicality of athletics lends itself to physical contact, while competition shapes hierarchies in which abusive dynamics can fester.
 Locker rooms and extensive travel introduce opportunities for insufficient supervision while demanding training can reinforce a potentially harmful “no pain, no gain” outlook for young athletes.